Travel worry free – there is no need to place your parent in a nursing home

 What are the advantages of in home respite care:

-• Your loved one is able to remain in familiar surroundings = feeling safe.
+• Your loved one remains in familiar surroundings = feels safe.

-• Your loved one can retain a familiar routine = feeling secure and familiar.
+• Your loved one retains their familiar routine = feels secure and familiar.

-• Your loved one can enjoy meals they enjoy at their preferred time = feeling secure.
+• Your loved one enjoys meals they enjoy at their preferred time = feels secure.

-• Family members can pop-in to visit or have a meal = feeling connected.
+• Other family members can pop-in to visit or have a meal with their loved one = feels loved.

-• Your loved one will enjoy personalised in home care by an experienced, highly trained carer with special caring ways = feeling confident.
+• Your loved one will enjoy personalised in home care by an experienced, highly trained caregiver with special caring ways = feels safe.

 Need financial assistance to enjoy the benefits of in home respite care?

-If you are caring for a spouse or parent with dementia, Parkinson’s disease, MS, motor neurone disease or another chronic condition it is essential your loved one is in receipt of a Government Funded Home Care Package Consumer Directed Aged Care so they can afford dementia support services and you can have regular breaks from your caring role and assistance with their support and care.
+If you are caring for a spouse or parent who is frail or living with a form of dementia, Parkinson’s disease, MS, Motor Neurone disease or another chronic condition it is essential your loved one is in receipt of a Support at Home Package so they can afford the best quality respite care and you can enjoy regular breaks from your caring role.

 respite family friends social elder